 and

-(b) if a compliance monitoring audit is conducted as part of the investigation — the charges prescribed under regulation 26A(3)(a); and
+(b) if a compliance audit is conducted as part of the investigation — the charges prescribed under regulation 26A(3)(a); and

-(c) if any part of the investigation, or compliance monitoring audit referred to in paragraph (b), is conducted outside Australia — any additional expenses reasonably incurred by the Council relating to that part of the investigation or audit.
+(c) if any part of the investigation, or compliance audit referred to in paragraph (b), is conducted outside Australia — any additional expenses reasonably incurred by the Council relating to that part of the investigation or audit.

 (5) A charge under subregulation (4) relating to an investigation of a complaint about a WA registered provider is payable by that provider.